syncfusion-content/wpf-docs/wpf/Maps/Zooming-and-Panning.md

 #### Enable and disable pan

 The [`EnablePan`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.SfMap~EnablePan.html) property enables or disables the panning feature of the map.
-A “True” value enables the panning feature.
-A “False” value disables the panning feature of the map.
+A `True` value enables the panning feature.
+A `False` value disables the panning feature of the map.

 {% highlight xaml %}